VitorBarbosaDev/barbosathebarber/README.md

 ![image](https://github.com/VitorBarbosaDev/barbosathebarber/assets/46977318/e19c390f-29f0-405d-85c1-f21e710526ca)

-Barbosa the Barber has steady been growing on all his social media platforms and with a growing cliental comes less time to answer questions.
+Barbosa the Barber has been steadily growing on all his social media platforms, and with an increasing clientele comes less time to answer questions.

 Hence why this site exists in order to help aid and reduce the amount of questions he gets asked on a daily basis.